-Under Alternative 1, the DVTA would expand in all directions by approximately 302,065 acres (see Table 2-1), increasing its total size to approximately 370,903 acres.
-The proposed expansion overlaps portions of the Clan Alpine Mountain Wilderness Study Area (WSA), the Job Peak WSA, the Stillwater Range WSA, and the BLM-proposed Fox Peak ACEC (proposed under Alternative E of the Carson City District Draft Range Management Plan).
+Under Alternative 1, the DVTA would expand in all directions by approximately 293,343 acres (see Table 2-1), increasing its total size to approximately 370,903 acres.
+The proposed expansion overlaps portions of the Clan Alpine Mountain Wilderness Study Area (WSA), the Job Peak WSA, the Stillwater Range WSA, and the BLM-proposed Fox Peak ACEC (proposed under Alternative E of the Carson City District Draft Resource Management Plan).
 Under Alternative 1, Congressional withdrawal legislation would remove the WSA designation from those portions of the Clan Alpine WSA, Job Peak WSA, and Stillwater WSA within the DVTA.
-Alternative 1 would also remove the ACEC designation of the Fox Peak ACEC within the DVTA.
-The BLM would change the boundaries of the Fox Peak ACEC to remove those areas within the DVTA.
+Alternative 1 would also request for withdrawal of a portion of the proposed Fox Peak ACEC within the DVTA.
+The BLM would change the boundaries of the proposed Fox Peak ACEC to remove those areas that would overlap with the DVTA.
 The BLM would continue managing the remaining WSA portions of Clan Alpine WSA, Job Peak WSA, and Stillwater Range WSAs as WSAs.
-These new lands would not impact established ground transportation routes in the DVTA withdrawal lands.
+These new lands would not impact established ground transportation routes in the DVTA withdrawal lands, but they would open additional routes for public OHV use of these withdrawn areas.
 Therefore, there would be no significant impact on transportation as a result of the withdrawal and acquisition under Alternative 1.

-Training activities at the DVTA would not change from Baseline Conditions see Section 2.4 (Environmental Baseline) under Alternative 1 and therefore would have no significant impact on transportation.
+Training activities at the DVTA would not change from Baseline Conditions see Section 2.4 (Environmental Baseline [Current Training Activities]) under Alternative 1 and therefore would have no significant impact on transportation.